Tools for professionals and caregivers

 Integrate the topic of alcohol with other lifestyle habits : sleep, physical activity, medication, diet and smoking.

 Explore the pregnant woman’s knowledge of the risks of alcohol during pregnancy.
-If necessary, fill in the gaps.
+If deficiencies are noticed, offer information if desired.
 This website can help you.

 Example :